-Om saha nāvavatu,

-sahanau bhunaktu,

-saha viryam karvāvahai

-tejasvinā vadhitamastu,

-mā vidvishāvahai

-Om Shantihi...
-Shantihi...
-Shantihi
+Om saha nāvavatu, sahanau bhunaktu, saha viryam karvāvahai tejasvinā vadhitamastu, mā vidvishāvahai Om Shantihi...Shantihi...Shantihi If You Want to Become Good Then ...

 Meaning: Oh God! protect my guru and myself.
 Please take care of us.
 Bless us that we may together gain the light of knowledge and perform noble deeds.
 Grant that all our knowledge is enlightened and holy.
 Lord, teach us not to spite each other.